barto-ber/Machine-Learning-Projects/Heart failure app/Readme.md

+Hey guys!

-Hey here is the link to my deployed Machine Learning Model for prediction of hearts ffailure: https://heart-failure-app.herokuapp.com
+Here is the link to my deployed Machine Learning Project for prediction of heart failures:

+https://heart-failure-app.herokuapp.com